 The only proven way to assess whether a mattress is right for you or not is to sleep on it.
 You cannot evaluate a mattress in a showroom by just laying down on it for a few minutes while a sales person stands over you!
 So how can I sleep on the mattress before buying it from the mattress store?
 The sad truth is that you can’t.

 Instead, we recommend that you include into your budget the fees for returning the mattress.
 Doing so will allow you to buy the mattress in the store and then pay the $199 return fee if the mattress is not perfect for you.
 Yes, you’ll lose the $199 but it’s better than having to cope with a bad mattress for the next ten years.

-A better option is to shop online and enjoy a free trial, with free delivery and free return.
+A better option is to shop online and enjoy a trial, with free delivery and easy returns.

-Pro Tip: You can try our Nolah mattress risk-free for 120 nights before making your final judgment.
-And yes, the return is free, zero charges and we, of course, give you a full refund should you against expectations not love your Nolah mattress.
+Pro Tip: You can try our Nolah mattress for 120 nights before making your final judgment.
+Returns are easy and hassle-free should you against expectations not love your Nolah mattress.